Akshayredekar07/Linux/Session13.md

 ### Copying files:

-To copy content not one file to another file:
+To copy content from one file to another file:

 Syntax
 ```bash